ScratchAddons/website-v2/content/docs/faq.md

 ### Is Scratch Addons safe?

 Yes.
-Scratch Addons is completely open source.
-Code is constantly being verified by Scratch Addons contributors, as well as by reviewers from the Chrome Web Store and Add-ons for Firefox.
+Scratch Addons is completely open source, so the code is constantly being verified by Scratch Addons contributors, as well as by reviewers from the Chrome Web Store and Add-ons for Firefox.

 ### How can I report a security vulnerability?